Key Concepts

 }

-Both become clear in JavaScript naming mode.
+Both are named Clear.
 Without separate scopes, these would collide.

 Scope Types